-Take a walk in Saxony’s most beautiful gardens, allow to be inebriated by their scents, experience unexpected views and gain undreamt-of insights.
+Take a walk through Saxony’s most beautiful gardens, allow to be inebriated by the scents of flowers and herbs, experience unexpected views and gain undreamt-of insights.

 Prince-Pueckler-Park Bad Muskau (A)

-Hermann Prince von Pueckler-Muskau can be called a real artist.
-He knew very well how to place the colours of his »Nature Painting« in such a way that they would have an impressive effect in any light.
-Prince Pueckler-Muskau was inspired by English landscaping artists and created a complex piece of art on 830 hectares, which harmoniously combines the seemingly infinite landscape with the New Castle as its optical centre.
+Inspired by English landscapists, Hermann Prince Pueckler-Muskau created a seemingly infinite landscape on 830 hectares with the New Palace at its heart.
+The Muskau Park, which has been listed as a site of German-Polish UNESCO World Heritage.
 You can explore the Muskau Park, which has been listed since 2004 as German-Polish UNESCO World Heritage, taking a ride on a horse-drawn coach or riding a bike.
-This will allow you to see how Pueckler once created an impressive piece of garden-architectural art by ingeniously arranging oak, linden, beech and poplar trees, expansive meadows, cleverly laid-out paths and flower gardens placed around the castle.
-If you fell like taking a break after having visited the exhibition on Prince Pueckler which is on show in the castle, why not treat yourself to a famed Prince Pueckler icecream in the cafe.
+This will allow you to experience how Pueckler once created a harmonious piece of landscaping art by ingeniously arranging oak, linden, beech and poplar trees, expansive meadows, skillfully laid-out paths and flower gardens placed around the palace.

 Further to Station B – Zabeltitz Baroque Garden, approx. 108 km